Let Us Customize the Perfect Luxury Zambia Safari

 Liuwa Plain National Park

 This very remote park sees few visitors but hosts great numbers of wildlife.
 Liuwa Plain is truly one of Africa’s best kept secrets.
 Vast plains host many species including thousands of wildebeest, zebra, buffalo and antelope species.
 Rain transforms the plains into a watery wonderland driving the movement of wildebeest seeking fresh grass and sanctuary for their young.
 Predators are also well represented with lion, hyena, cheetah, leopard and wild dog all a part of the ecosystem.
 Endangered and rare bird species thrive in Liuwa.
 Guests can take advantage of the chance to go on day and night game drives, walking safaris, canoeing safaris, sleepouts under the stars and cultural activities.

 Lower Zambezi National Park

 This is Zambia’s newest park and as such is still relatively undeveloped.
-Its beauty lies in its absolute wilderness state.
+Its beauty lies in its pristine wilderness and prolific wildlife.
 The diversity of animals is not as wide as the other big parks, but the opportunities to get close to game wandering in and out of the Zambezi channels are spectacular.
-The Park lies opposite the famous Mana Pools Reserve in Zimbabwe and the whole area on both sides of the river is a massive wildlife sanctuary.
+The Park lies opposite the famous Mana Pools National Park in Zimbabwe and the whole area on both sides of the river is a massive wildlife sanctuary.